howl-editor/howl/site/source/doc/manual/files.md

 Howl provides a text-oriented interface, and so you want see any traditional graphical open file dialogs.
 Instead you'll open files from the command line, using commands.
 First off, the `open` command lets you navigate the file system and select a file to open.
-It's bound to `ctrl_o` in the default keymap, and is also aliased as `e` for those more comfortable with VI.
+It's bound to `action_o` in the default keymap, and is also aliased as `e` for those more comfortable with VI.
 Triggering that command opens up the command line prompt and displays the contents of the current directory, as determined by the current buffer: